 We are currently working to identify suitable merger partners or acquisition opportunities.
 Although we are not targeting specific industries for potential acquisitions, we plan to seek businesses with substantial operations and free cash flow, experienced management teams, and operations in markets offering substantial growth opportunities.
-Our investment criteria generally includes companies with a transaction value of between \$200 million to over \$500 million with levels of earnings before income tax, taxes, depreciation and amortization ("EBITDA") of approximately \$25 million or greater so as to utilize our available net operating loss tax carryforwards ("NOLs").
-In addition, we believe that our common stock, which has a strong institutional stockholder base, offers us flexibility as acquisition currency and will enhance our attractiveness to potential merger or acquisition candidates.
+Historically, our investment criteria generally included a focus on companies with a transaction value of between approximately \$200 million to over \$500 million with levels of earnings before income tax, taxes, depreciation and amortization of approximately \$25 million or greater so as to utilize our available net operating loss tax carryforwards ("NOLs").
+However, due to prevailing market conditions, we have expanded the scope of our investment criteria to include companies with a lower transaction value.
+We believe that our common stock, which has a strong institutional stockholder base, offers us flexibility as acquisition currency and will enhance our attractiveness to potential merger or acquisition candidates.
 This strategy is, however, subject to certain risks.
 See "Risk Factors" below.